swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 This will be reported by the familiar diagnostics currently applied to access-level modifiers on declarations and to inlinable code.

 We apply the same logic for `package`, `fileprivate` and `private` import statements.
-In the case of a `public` import, there is no restriction on how the imported declarations can be used beyond the existing restrictions on imported `package` declarations which cannot be referenced from public declarations.
+In the case of a `public` import, there is no restriction on how the imported declarations can be referenced beyond the existing restrictions on imported `package` declarations which cannot be referenced from public declaration signatures.

 Here is an example of the approximate diagnostics produced from type-checking in a typical case with a `fileprivate` import.
 ```swift